Menu

 7. Chet Singh Ghat

-Ideal for photography and exploring hidden stories of Varanasi.
+Ideal for photography and exploring hidden tales of Varanasi.

-Significance: A historic ghat associated with the battle between Maharaja Chet Singh and the British.
+Significance: A historical ghat related to the struggle of Maharaja Chet Singh against the British.

-In 1781, British troops, led by Warren Hastings, attacked Chet Singh’s fort here.
+British troops commanded by Warren Hastings attacked Chet Singh’s fort here in 1781.

 Attractions: